mds-python/mds-python.github.io/04 More on Variables/8 Variables and variable types.md

+---
+parent: More on Variables
+grand_parent: Programming for Modelling and Data Analysis
+nav_order:  8
+---

 # Variables and variable types

 Lists and dictionaries are variable types.
 This means that you can add, remove and change their elements.
 In the topic about variables, it was explained that a variable is a label: several different variables can point to the same object.